sidens/ESPTimeCast/README.md

 - **Latitude and Longitude** You can enter coordinates in the city field (lat.) and country field (long.)
 - **Time Zone:** Select from IANA zones (e.g., `America/New_York`, handles DST automatically)

+### Time Offset (minutes)
+- You can shift the displayed clock forward or backward by a small minute offset for presentation or testing.
+- Where: available in the web UI under **Clock Settings → Time Offset (minutes)**.
+- Range: -60 to +60 (minutes).
+A value of `3` will display the clock 3 minutes ahead.
+- Behavior: this offset only affects the text shown on the matrix display; internal logic (dimming, countdown target checks, sunrise/sunset calculations) continues to use the real system time.
+- How to use:
+  1. Open the device web UI.
+  2. In **Clock Settings**, set **Time Offset (minutes)** to the desired value (e.g. `3`).
+  3. Save settings and allow the device to reboot.
+  4. Confirm the matrix display shows the adjusted time.

+&nbsp;
 &nbsp;
 ## 🚀 Getting Started